Shelby219/T3A1_workbook/README.md

 The MERN stack is a JavaScript Stack utilised for building web applications and dynamic websites.
 It is made up of four technologies namely MongoDB, Express, React and Node.js which are all centered around JavaScript and make up a full-stack development framework.
 The way these technologies interact is based on a 3-tier architecture which is frontend, backend and database.
 Some key advantages of this stack are the technologies are free and open source, it covers the full development cycle and it supports the MVC architecture.

+The MVC framework is the core architectural pattern of a MERN stack application.
+These being the Model, Views and Controller.
+The Model is the part of the application dealing and interacting with the database, the view is presenting of the data rendered on a user interface, and the Controller is the glue between Model and View where we can request data from our database (via the model) and then send a response to our view.

 ### Client-side
 #### React

 React is a library used for front-end development(the view layer), it operates efficiently and on a declarative basis for client- side application creation in HTML.
 The overall user interface gets created via small isolated pieces of code called components, which can connect to the server-side data and get sent to the browser for rendering.
 React being component based credits itself in being able to refresh only parts of the webpage that need refreshing on user interaction.
 React was built with powerful algorithms that determine when a certain component does need refreshing, meaning it has a powerful performance basis.
 React offers reusability of components and great control over the state of events, which is key in the dynamic updating of large amounts of data.

 A basis example of a React Component, is one that takes in parameters called props (which can come from the server-side) and using that data returns a order of views to display via the render method, this method returns what you want displayed to the UI, more specifically the return is a React element.
 Most commonly used for rendering is JSX syntax which is JavaScript XML, which enables the power of JavaScript to be used in rendering just by putting any expression within braces.

 ### Server-side
 #### Express